kharchenkolab/cap-example/model.md

 ![](model.png)

 ### Version control and repository breakdown
 Regardless of the internal representation in CAP, it is clear that managing annotations through a version control system like git will be critical.
-In essense, CAP will have a git view to it.
+In essence, CAP will have a git view to it.
 Considering the 'granularity' argument above, the proposal is to map the data structure onto git repositories in the following way:

 1. An `<annotation/>` element corresponds to a git repository.
 2. The repository contains a set of XML files, each describing mappings for a single dataset.